arcoslab/ros_sony_cam/README.md

 ## Run
 Now from the same terminal where we source the setup.bash

-We may run the launch file to see the camera's output, liveview (low quality images) and high quality photos.
+Connect to camera's Wifi with the password given on battery lid and then we may run the launch file to see the camera's output, liveview (low quality images) and high quality photos.

 $ roslaunch sony_cam pic_liveview_test.launch